 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
 I adhere to debate norms and respect generally accepted debate theory.

 I'm a ‘policy maker’ in that I weigh impacts and a ‘Tabula Rasa’ judge in that I am an open-minded skeptic.
 You have the burden of persuasion on claims you assert, requiring sufficient warrant; dropping is concession, but not equivalent to proof.
 Sophistry has no weight.
+Nihilistic K’s annoy me but it is the opponent’s job to refute them.
 Highly unlikely impact scenarios are not persuasive; prove real links.
-Regardlesss of points of order I protect the flow.
+Regardless of points of order I protect the flow.

 Persuasion is an important aspect of debate.
 Obviously, right?
 Sometimes this seems lost, however, at the highest levels, when debaters focus on technical aspects.
 Merely asserting a valid refutation or rejoinder does not necessarily win an argument on my flowsheet.
 You must clinch your argument in the rebuttal.
 While I vote on the flow, there is a subjective aspect to what is persuasive, which is true for any judge.
 For me that would tend to be reasonable weighing of human impacts, or in a meta-debate, something which inexorably results in the most desirable policy fact or value conclusion.